ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

 ## Browse ClickHouse Source Code {#browse-clickhouse-source-code}

-You can use the **Woboq** online code browser available [here](https://clickhouse.com/codebrowser/ClickHouse/src/index.html).
-It provides code navigation, semantic highlighting, search and indexing.
-The code snapshot is updated daily.

 You can use GitHub integrated code browser [here](https://github.dev/ClickHouse/ClickHouse).

 Also, you can browse sources on [GitHub](https://github.com/ClickHouse/ClickHouse) as usual.